cipherphage/IJ-Quote-Generator/readme.md

 # React-Natural-Typing-Effect

 ## About
-This is a very simple and small React/Typescript component library made to display a string's characters as Span elements within a Div element using a natural-feeling typing animation that is straight-forwardly configurable and stylable.
+This is a simple and small React/Typescript component library for displaying a string's characters as Span elements within a Div element using a configurable and natural-feeling typing animation.

 ## Usage